-You will be based in the Department of Politics in Derwent College on Campus West.
+You will be based in the Department of Politics and International Relations in Derwent College on Campus West.
 Around half of your teaching will take place in Derwent College; the rest of your contact hours will take place nearby.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-We offer the opportunity to present your Policy Report at our research seminar presentation workshops.
+We offer the opportunity to present your dissertation at our research seminar presentation workshops.
 These are not formally assessed (not credit bearing), but they give you the chance to hone your presentation skills and to get verbal feedback from your tutors and peers.